marcinwiacek/pl1/project1/postmortem.md

-After creating first primitive software model for PL1 I have found, how weak it is - for example modeling things in the gate level requires total other approach than software based.
+After creating first primitive software model for PL1 I have found, how weak it is - for example modeling things in the gate level requires total other approach than software based (I have found such tools like *iverilog* or *vvp* or *gtkwave* and they're not very difficult, from the other hands they need some self-study work)

 After getting some experiences with this model I decided to make summary document postmortem document describing more deeply elements for upcoming